EleutherAI/hae-rae/blog/CSAT-QA.md

 The CSAT-QA dataset, encompasses four distinct curriculums: the 7th National Curriculum, the 2007 Revised Curriculum, the 2009 Revised Curriculum, and the 2015 Revised Curriculum.
 For the collected dataset we implement the following preprocessing steps:

-Initially, due to the unreliability of publicly accessible Korean OCR systems, we opted to manually transcribe the CSAT test questions to ensure accuracy and precision in our dataset.
+Initially, due to the unreliability of publicly accessible Korean OCR systems, we opted to manually transcribe the CSAT test questions to ensure the quality of out dataset.

-Second, we excluded questions related "Middle Korean," an ancient form of the language.
+Second, we excluded questions related to "Middle Korean," an ancient form of the language.
 This was necessary as the majority of language models cannot encode such vocabulary.

 In the subsequent phase, we manually converted all tables and graphs into a LaTeX format, while translating images into descriptive, alternative texts.
-This strategy was designed to render complex information more digestible and language model-friendly.
+This is done to fully represent complex questions in a language model-friendly manner.

 Finally, we introduce four unique token pairs: \<word> \<word/>, \<sent> \<sent/>, \<par> \<par/>, and \<etc> \<etc/>.
 These tokens were incorporated to guide language models in comprehending questions that reference specific parts of the provided context, normally conveyed through italics or bold fonts.